Lisocabtagene Maraleucel (Breyanzi®)

 Secondary Cancers

 A secondary cancer is one that develops as a result of cancer treatment for another cancer.
 This medication can cause a secondary T cell malignancy (cancer).
 This is quite rare, but you should be aware of the risk.
 This can occur as soon as weeks after treatment with this medication, or years after treatment.
 Your provider will monitor your labs closely.
 You should be monitored for T cell malignancies for the rest of your life.
-Consider having a complete blood count with differential checked annually by your healthcare provider if you received high risk therapies.
+Consider having a complete blood count with differential checked annually by your provider if you received high risk therapies.

 Infection and Low White Blood Cell Count (Leukopenia or Neutropenia)

-This medication can cause life-threatening infections, with or without a decrease in white blood cell counts.
+This medication can cause serious infections, with or without a decrease in white blood cell counts.

-White blood cells (WBC) are important for fighting infection.
-While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+White blood cells (WBC) help your body fight infection.
+While you are having cancer treatment, your WBC count can drop, putting you at a higher risk of an infection.
+Tell your provider right away if you have a fever (a temperature greater than 100.4°F or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

-Tips to preventing infection:
+Tips for preventing infection:

-• Washing hands, both yours and your visitors, is the best way to prevent the spread of infection.
+- Hand washing, both yours and your visitors, is the best way to prevent the spread of infection.

-• Avoid large crowds and people who are sick (i.e.: those who have a cold, fever or cough or live with someone with these symptoms).
+- Avoid large crowds and people who are sick (those who have a cold, fever, or cough, or if someone you live with has these symptoms).

-• When working in your yard, wear protective clothing including long pants and gloves.
+- When working outside, wear clothes that protect you, like long pants and gloves.

-• Do not handle pet waste.
+- Do not handle pet waste.

-• Keep all cuts or scratches clean.
+- Keep all cuts and scratches clean.

-• Do not cut cuticles or ingrown nails.
+- Do not cut cuticles or ingrown nails.
 You may wear nail polish, but not fake nails.

-• Ask your oncology care team before scheduling dental appointments or procedures.
+- Ask your providers before scheduling dental appointments or procedures.

-• Ask your oncology care team before you, or someone you live with has any vaccinations.
+Ask your providers before you or someone you live with has any vaccines.

 Fatigue